INTO-CPS-Association/into-cps-application/DEVELOPER.md

 # Development environment documentation

-## Required technologies and toolsù
+## Required technologies and tools

 - [Node Package Manager (NPM)](https://www.npmjs.com/package/npm): a package management system used to maintain packages used by the application.
 NPM 3 or higher is required.
 - [Node.js](https://nodejs.org/) (v14.x is required).